RobTillaart/AD524X/README.md

 #### Should

-- verify the AD5280 and AD5282.
+- verify the working of AD5280 and AD5282.
-  - should 5280 inherit from 5241.
-- improve the AD5241 interface
-  - better handling of the **write(rdac, value)** calls (block?)
+- improve AD5241 handling of **write(rdac, value)** calls (block?)
 - improve error handling.
-- sync with AD520X library
+- sync with AD520X library.

 #### Could

-- investigate AD5243 compatibility (or separate library?)
-  - has no O1 and O2 lines.

 #### Wont

 - make midpoint 128
+- investigate AD5243 ==> separate library!)
+  - has no O1 and O2 lines.

 ## Support